- New Beginnings

 An advisory committee has been established to administer the Hyundai Help for Kids program.
 The committee consists of nine representatives from the Hyundai National Dealer Network and Hyundai Motor Company Australia.

-Shaun Swift is the Dealer Principal for Stillwell Hyundai (SA) and a member of the National Hyundai Dealer Council.
+Chris Garland is the Dealer Principal for Gold Coast Hyundai (QLD) and a member of the National Hyundai Dealer Council.

 Gavin Donaldson is the Director of Sales for Hyundai Motor Company Australia.

-Sarah Edwards is the General Manager Legal for Hyundai Motor Company Australia.
+Andrew Tuitahi is the Director of Marketing for Hyundai Motor Company Australia.

 Bill Thomas is the General Manager, Corporate Affairs for Hyundai Motor Company Australia.